 “Rather we should be ashamed.
 We should clothe ourselves with the perfect Human, acquire it for ourselves as he commanded us, and announce the good news, not laying down any other rule or law that differs from what the Savior said.”

-This new icon was inspired by the Mary Magdalene Gospel and St Andrew above.
+This new icon painting was inspired by the Mary Magdalene Gospel and St Andrew above.

 Mary Magdalene has just come from the empty tomb somewhat confused but altogether excited having spoken with Jesus.
 She discovers the disciples have only questions and when she answers they are suspicious of what she has understood.
 Notice, after Mary had said these things, she was silent.
 Andrew, Levi and Peter are filled with doubt and unable to listen intently to Mary, the one he loved more than us.

-Peter, Andrew and Levi the tax collector, acknowledge she is the Savior’s beloved, but cannot command any knowledge or teaching superior their own.
+The tax collector Levi acknowledge she is the Savior’s beloved, but cannot command any knowledge or teaching superior their own.
 Elaine Pagels, a religious scholar has argued that the controversy here among disciples reflects the tensions and conflicts in ideology as the new church was forming.
 Andrew, Peter and Levi represent a soon to be male only discipleship.
 The prophetic revelations, spiritual gifts, visions and/or divine inspiration of women were in large part rendered silent.

 Sadly ,…after Mary had said these things, she was silent, in part women have chosen not to speak, many voices of women have been banished, suppressed, reprimanded, diminished, forgotten,rejected, etc. They do not want to fight to be heard, demand their say or manipulate to get their way.
 They want to be understood and it is often simply easier to be silent.